graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/known-issues.md

 Similarly, if you are attempting a mutation to allow file uploading from a web browser, you can have a field resolver accept a `StringGraphType` argument consisting of a data url with base64 encoded data.

+Note that automatic conversion from Base64 string to byte array (but not byte array to Base64 string) is provided by GraphQL.NET.
+This means you can use `GetArgument<byte[]>()` to retrieve a byte array from a field argument, provided that the argument was a Base64 string.

 ### Other

 (todo: write brief paragraph for each item in the below list)